 Child Support Attorney in St. Augustine

-Child support is the financial support paid from one party to the other
+Child support is the financial support paid from one party to the other in a

-child support from him.
+support from him.

 If you are the non-custodial parent, you are likely required to make payments